Tips for your conversation with the healthcare provider

 - What does this mean for my personal situation?

-- Take someone you trust along to the appointment.
+- Bring someone you trust to the conversation:

-- This person can help you when asking questions.
+- This person can help you ask your questions.

 - Ask your most important questions first.

-- Feel free to ask an explanation for words you don't understand.
+- Don’t hesitate to ask for clarification about words you don’t understand.

-- Do you have to take a difficult decision?
-Ask time to think about it.
+- Do you need to make a difficult decision?
+Ask for time to think about it.

-Do you still have questions after your conversation?
-Make a new appointment.
+Do you still have questions after the conversation?
+Schedule a new appointment.

 Informed consent

-As a patient you have the right to clear information about your condition and your procedure, examination or treatment resulting from this.
+As a patient, you have the right to clear information about your health and any procedure, examination, or treatment.